 The overall model development and deployment was done on Amazon sagemaker. cloudwatch was used for monitoring the training jobs and resulting metrics.
 The end point deployed on sagemaker was called through API Gateway and Lambda function to return a set of labels for given resume.
 This API was integrated into the customer Profile Creation Portal.

-summary of milestones & deliverables
+Project Execution / summary of milestones & deliverables

 Scope-1 Schedule